WendyJ22/ATM_System/README.md

 # ATM System
 The java program developed here is to implement ATM Bank functionality.
-The user can create an account, check,  deposit money, withdraw, and also search account.
+The user can create an account, check,  deposit money, withdraw, and also search account with the system.

 ## Installation instructions